HPSCIL/cuFSDAF/README.md

 To Cite cuFSDAF in Publications
 ========
 + A paper describing cuFSDAF will be submitted to a scientific journal for publication soon
 + For now, you may just cite the URL of the source codes of cuFSDAF (https://github.com/HPSCIL/cuFSDAF) in your publications
++ You may contact the e-mail <ghcug14@cug.edu.cn> if you have further questions.

 Compilation
 ========